phpman > man > bash-builtins(7)

 The shell function function is executed in the current shell environment.

-When the function is executed, the first argument ($1) is the name of the
+When the function is executed, the first argument ($1) is the name of the com‐

-the word being completed, and the third argument ($3) is the word preceding
+being completed, and the third argument ($3) is the word preceding the word

 -G globpat